-It bears noting that the creation of a government is not the only possible solution to the problem confronted by Al and Bob in the choice setting of table 2.1.
+It bears noting that the creation of a government is not the only solution to the problem confronted by Al and Bob in the choice setting of table 2.1.
 One could imagine that anti-stealing norms might emerge and be enforced informally by the members of a community.
-A strongly internalized norm such as "one should not steal from one's neighbors" would be sufficient to generate peace in an isolated village, although it may allow for raiding parties to other nearby villages.
-A government might be adopted in such a setting, as argued by Locke, to "top up" the informal norms and support for norms within a village or region if they were not strongly enough internalized to solve important thievery problems.
-Such a government would at least initially have quite limited responsibilities and authority because village norms would provide most of the incentive to avoid thievery and also provide the customary laws to be enforced.
+Such a norm may be local: one should not steal from one's neighbors, which would be sufficient to generate peace in an isolated village, although it may encourage raiding parties to other nearby villages.
+These might be generalized to include raids on neighboring villages and so on.
+A government might be adopted in such a setting, as argued by Locke, to "top up" the informal norms and support for norms within a village or region.
+Such a government would at least initially have quite limited responsibilities and authority because village norms would provide most of the incentive to avoid thievery.

-Note that the same game matrix can be used to illustrate both the Hobbesian and Lockean settings, although the interpretation of payoffs would differ in the two cases.
-In the Lockean setting the payoffs would be "net" of any guilt felt or public outrage for the person(s) engaging in theft.
+Note that the game matrix can be used to illustrate both the Hobbesian and Lockean settings, although the interpretation of payoffs would differ in the two cases.
+In the Lockean setting the payoffs would be net of any guilt felt or public outrage for the person(s) engaging in theft.
 In either case, the "government" formed would punish persons for theft.